-It is disheartening to see how professing Christians today don’t understand the importance of their Salvation.
-It is no surprise many received Salvation by the gospel of prosperity or for fear of escaping hell.
+It is disheartening to see how professing Christians today don’t understand the importance of their salvation.
+It is no surprise many received salvation through the gospel of prosperity or for fear of escaping hell.

 Unfortunately, this kind of gospel hasn’t helped the body of Christ because it robs the Christian of the benefits of Salvation by faith in Christ Jesus.

 While some Christians believe that salvation is life after death, others believe salvation is God helping them achieve their goals and aspirations in life.